obolonua/kalorio/README.md

 📅 Date-based Tracking
 Calorie intake is organized by day for easy review.

+🌐 User Pages & Data Exploration
+User pages show statistics and the data items each user has added.

+🗂️ Data Classification
+A user can assign one or more classifications to a data item, with the available categories stored in the database.

+💬 Collaborative Notes
+A user can add additional information about another user's data item, and it is visible within the application (messages).

 🎯 Project Goal

 The goal of Kalorio is to provide a straightforward and user-friendly way to track calorie intake while serving as a practical project for learning application development concepts.